b-whitman/Graphs/projects/social/README.md

 Note that in this sample, Users 3, 4 and 9 are not in User 1's extended social network.

 * Hint 1: What kind of graph search guarantees you a shortest path?
+Breadth-first search
 * Hint 2: Instead of using a `set` to mark users as visited, you could use a `dictionary`.
 Similar to sets, checking if something is in a dictionary runs in O(1) time.
 If the visited user is the key, what would the value be?
+The path to the user, as returned by a breadth-first search

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
+500 times, because friendships are counted person by person and all friendships are mutual.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
+Prior to actually completing this assignment, I think the answer will be 5^3 = 125, / 1000 = 12.5%.

 ## 4. Stretch Goal